AvansETI/farmbot/README.md

 ## General Info
 The following project is created to set a step into the right direction for autonomous data collections using a Farmbot.

 This project allows the Farmbot to move autonomously (without human interference) and collect data from different kinds of crops within a field.

 This data will then be stored in a MongoDB database, where the data is accessible through a simple web interface.

 For this project, an external camera is being used for creating high-quality images.

 At last, a Proof of Concept is created for labeling the images using Machine Learning.
 This Proof of Concept shows that labeling images with data that is being collected is possible.

 NOTE: the project is still pretty plain, meaning that the application is open for further development.

+NOTE 2: the project its data is based on the data from the web application [My.farm.bot](https://my.farmbot.io/).
+This means some plants need to be seeded using the web application before this project can start collecting data from them.

 ## Technologies
 Software: